 - If you don’t eat fruit now or have only juice at breakfast, add a serving of fruit to your meals or switch out your juice for the whole fruit.

-- Limit meat and alternatives to about 6 oz (170 g) a day, over two meals (two servings).
+- Limit meat and alternatives to about 6 oz (170 g) over two meals (two servings).
 Each serving is about the size of a deck of cards or the palm of your hand.